East Asian rainy season: Etymology

 On the Xipu road from the Southern Capital (Note: Xipu was a county adjacent to Chengdu.) the fourth month ripens the yellow p[r]unus.

 The long river goes off surging, and, darkening, a fine rain comes.

 Roof-thatch, loosely bound, is easily soaked, clouds and fog are dense and will not lift.

 All day long the dragons delight, whirlpools turning with the bank.

 In Japanese, the rainy season is called by the native term (梅雨, tsuyu); the spelling is borrowed from the Chinese term, and is an example of jukujikun (a kanji compound whose components are selected for meaning and do not individually represent a sound).

-The season is instead commonly called Jangma (장마) in Korea, which means "long rain".
-The term was originally spelled Dyangmah (댱맣) in 1500s, which was the mix of the hanja character 長 ("long") and the old native Korean word 맣 (mah, "rain").
-The word Dyangmah eventually transformed from Jyangma (쟝마) in 1700s to the current form of Jangma after the 1900s.
+The season is instead commonly called (장마) in Korea, which means "long rain".
+The term was originally (댱맣) in 1500s, which was the mix of the hanja character 長 ("long") and the old native Korean word 맣 ("rain").
+The word eventually transformed from (쟝마) in 1700s to the current form of after the 1900s.